1. How do Levels A-H in A Reason For Science® correspond to grade levels?

 Currently, there are 95 Leveled Readers in this series, with plans to publish more!
 Every one of the 95 books is based on stories and/or values taken from Scripture.

 The number of books you need depends on how you use the series.
-As the centerpiece of a Guided Reading program, you could use all these books (and others).
+As the centerpiece of a reading program, you could use all these books (and others).
 For supplemental use, we offer various packages to best meet your needs.
-To choose the right options for your situation, visit our Guided Reading page or call 800.447.4332.
+To choose the right options for your situation, visit our Reading page or call 800.447.4332.

 2. How are levels determined for the Leveled Readers?

-A Reason For Guided Reading® uses the most commonly used leveling system in Guided Reading today, following guidelines established by Fountas & Pinnell.
+A Reason For Reading® uses the most commonly used leveling system in reading today, following guidelines established by the pioneering work of Fountas & Pinnell.
 If you are familiar with a different leveling system (DRA, Lexile, etc.), detailed correlation charts such as this one are readily available online to use as a cross-

 3. How do I know which Reading Levels I need to be using?